Market for zero-day exploits: Demand

-Who buys zero-day exploits defines the kind of market we are dealing with.
 Afidler differentiates between white, gray and black markets following the market-sizing methodology from Harvard Business School as a guide.
 Here they differentiate between white markets, gray markets and black markets.

 White markets are those where the original developers reward security researchers for reporting vulnerabilities.
 On average, prices reported until 2014 were less than ten thousands of dollars but special offers up to $100,000 were made to certain vulnerabilities based on the type, criticality, and nature of the affected software.
 Fourteen percent of all Microsoft, Apple and Adobe vulnerabilities in the past ten years came through white market programs.

 Criminals buy in the black market; however, governments can be occasional buyers if their offer can not be satisfied in the gray market or if they find impediments to acquire zero-days due to international regulations.
 Hacking Team states in their website that they "do not sell products to governments or to countries blacklisted by the U.S., EU, UN, NATO or ASEAN", although they have been found infringing their own policy.
 Prices are usually 10–100 times higher in this market when compared to the white market and this changes depending on the location of the buyer; The United States being the place where the best prices are offered.
 Potential sellers which are not allowed to sell in specific territories, like Cuba and North Korea in the case of the U.S., are likely to operate in the black market as well.